 Can USC Trojans Land Four-Star Dylan Berymon Over Texas Longhorns, LSU Tigers?

+USC Trojans To Land 4-Star Recruit Dylan Berymon Over Texas Longhorns, LSU Tigers?

 The USC Trojans have been making a push for class of 2026 four-star defensive lineman Dylan Berymon.
 While Berymon is taking his time with his decision, the four-star recruit has released his top-ten schools featuring USC.